bluesky-social/atproto/packages/api/OAUTH.md

 - `redirect_uris`: An array of URLs that will be used as the redirect URIs for the OAuth flow.
-This should typically contain a single URL that points to a page on your PWA that will handle the OAuth response.
+This should typically contain a single URL that points to a page on your SPA that will handle the OAuth response.
 This URL must be HTTPS.

 - `client_id`: The URL where the client metadata is hosted.
 This field must be the exact same as the URL used to access the metadata.